microsoft/aici/proxy.md

 aici.start(main())
 ```

-You can run it with `pyaici run answer.py`.
-Try `pyaici run --help` for available options.
+You can run it with `aici run answer.py`.
+Try `aici run --help` for available options.

-You can use `pyaici --log-level=5 run answer.py` to see arguments to the REST requests,
+You can use `aici --log-level=5 run answer.py` to see arguments to the REST requests,
 if you want to do them yourself.